Monday, May 25, 2026

 "They're laughing at us," Mary says,

-and long sleeves laying asphalt.
+in denim and long sleeves

 We are drinking ice-cold beer

-in the afternoon at Guero's Taco Bar.
+at Guero's Taco Bar.

 It's weird in Austin, Texas.

-Misfits and malcontents make their home
+Misfits and malcontents

 in the Lone Star State capital.

-"I'm running for Mayor," Leslie announces,
+"I'm running for Mayor,"

 hiking her miniskirt to reveal

-(MAY)(OR!) written in permanent marker
+written in permanent marker

 across freckled butt cheeks.

-Will Bill offers his legal services pro bono.
+Will Bill offers his legal services

-It's loud in Austin, Texas
+It's loud in Austin, Texas.

 Live music rattles the cityscape

-with a bluesy, honky-tonk vibration.
+with a bluesy,

 "Who's playing the Continental?"
-Victor asks

 reaching for the weekly Chronicle:

-Dale Watson has the ten o'clock show,
+Dale Watson at ten o'clock,

-Tony Price headlines Saxon Pub,
+Tony Price at Saxon Pub,

 Charlie Sexton at Antone's.